JPaul23/portfolio/README.md

-# portfolio
+# Portfolio
-my simple portfolio
+My simple portfolio
+built in ReactJs with TailwindCSS